dude56987/HostfileBlocklist/README.md

 * Online sources are not "trusted", all downloaded lists are striped of domain names and redirected to a ip address defined by the user(0.0.0.0 by default).
 * Almost everything I could think of is modifiable with the config files.
 * Backup of downloaded files is stored.
-* Sites are collected permantly in "/etc/hostfileBlocklist/previousHostfile.host".
+* Sites are collected permanently in "/etc/hostfileBlocklist/previousHostfile.host".